UBC-MDS/exploratory-data-viz/chapters/en/module2.md

 <exercise id="14" title="True or False: Facets">

 **True or False**
-*If you faceting and assign a color channel to the same column, you will obtain subplots all in different colours*
+*If you faceting and assign a colour channel to the same column, you will obtain subplots all in different colours*

 <choice id="1" >